 - Select the NSX Manager on which you want to create a logical switch.
 To create a universal logical switch, you must select the primary NSX Manager.

 - Click Add or the New Logical Switch () icon.

 - Type a name and optional description for the logical switch.

 - Select the transport zone in which you want to create the logical switch.
-Selecting a universal transport zone will create a universal logical switch.
+If you select a universal transport zone, a universal logical switch is created.

 By default, the logical switch inherits the control plane replication mode from the transport zone.
 You can change it to one of the other available modes.
 The available modes are unicast, hybrid, and multicast.

 If you create a universal logical switch and select hybrid as the replication mode, you must ensure that the multicast address used does not conflict with other multicast addresses assigned on any NSX Manager in the cross-vCenter NSX environment.